Reloaded-Project/Reloaded-III/docs/Loader/Core-Architecture.md

     % Define Actions
     Mod Loader->>.NET Backend: Load Mod
-    .NET Backend->>Mod Loader: Register Backend 'coreclr-latest'
+    .NET Backend->>Mod Loader: Register Backend 'dotnet-latest'
-    Mod Loader->>.NET Backend: Request to Load 'Cool .NET Code Mod' (via 'coreclr-latest') .NET Backend->>Cool .NET Code Mod: Load the Mod
+    Mod Loader->>.NET Backend: Request to Load 'Cool .NET Code Mod' (via 'dotnet-latest') .NET Backend->>Cool .NET Code Mod: Load the Mod
 ```

 The mod loader loads the mod.
 The backend mod uses a loader API to say 'hi, I can handle this [backend][backend]'.

-Down the road when the loader tries to load `Cool .NET Code Mod`, it sees it has backend `coreclr-latest` declared in its config and
+Down the road when the loader tries to load `Cool .NET Code Mod`, it sees it has backend `dotnet-latest` declared in its config and
 delegates loading to registered handler (`.NET Backend`).

 ### From Perspective of Layer 2 (Game Support) Mod